trentschnee/ccpm/README.md

 - `/pm:epic-close` - Mark epic as complete
 - `/pm:epic-edit` - Edit epic details
 - `/pm:epic-refresh` - Update epic progress from tasks
+- `/pm:epic-start` - Launch parallel agents to work on epic tasks in a shared branch
+- `/pm:epic-start-worktree` = Launch parallel agents to work on epic tasks in a shared worktree

 ### Issue Commands
 - `/pm:issue-show` - Display issue and sub-issues